cde-ev/cdedb2/doc/source/Handbuch.rst

    Handbuch_Vorstand
    Handbuch_Email_Templates
    Handbuch_Markdown
-   Architecture_Privacy
+   Realm_Core_Privacy

-.. the privacy page is the directly linked-in from the architecture
+.. the privacy page is the directly linked-in from the realm architecture